YorkshireLass/CognizeTechTest/README.md

 * analyses the text within those documents to extract the interesting words; and
 * displays those interesting words and where they were extracted from (sentences and documents).

+By using this app, you will become *cognizant* of your documents.

 #### Contents
 1. [ How to get up and running ](#run)
 2. [ How to use ](#use)